Blitzdude/advent-of-code-2024/README.md

  - Implement the necessary logic in `solveForPart1`
  - Do the same for part 2
  - `npm run start X` to run the day's test
+ - `npm runs start X true` to run the day's test using sample.txt data.
+Helpful when testing with the examples.
  - `npm test` to run your tests
  - Profit! 🎉